timfayz/elementcss/docs/3_usage.md

 $normalize: true;

 // 4.
-Generate necessary classes.
+Define necessary classes and parameters by variables.

-// Generating Classes
+// Define Classes
 // ------------------
 // Uncomment/comment necessary variables to make appropriate module work.
 This is necessary, because
 // they doesn't active by default.